mydul/mydul/README.md

  challenge: "Dreamed and determined about a good position in the field of Nanotechnology and Quantum Mechanics."

- favorite_quote: “If I don’t have any shadow, I am not standing in the light.”
+ favorite_quote: "If I don’t have any shadow, I am not standing in the light."
 }
 ```
 ---